Templepatric/Templepatric/README.md

 - 💞️ I’m looking to collaborate on ...looking more ways to learn
 - 📫 How to reach me ...you can reach by twitter @kalumoses38560 linkedin linkedin.com/in/kanu-goodness-09b7b5265  Git  https://github.com/Templepatric

-My regular tasks involve:

-- Develop technical aspects of the company’s strategy to ensure alignment with its business goals
-- Discovering, evaluating and implementing new technologies that yield a competitive advantage
-- Retraining and recruiting developers, and building a great team
-- Helping Departments use technology profitably while monitoring compliance to company IT policy
-- Supervise system infrastructure to ensure functionality and efficiency
-- Build quality assurance and data protection processes and capture data
-- Identifying and monitoring KPIs and IT budgets to assess technological performance
-- Use stakeholders’ feedback to inform necessary improvements and adjustments to technology
-- Public speaking and running efficient meetings
-- Learning, Adapting, and Managing crises

 - Articles
 - https://github.com/Templepatric/js-project-Array